whiskyechobravo/kerko/README.md

     * The main feed lists the most recently added bibliographic records.
     * Any search page has a related custom feed that lists the most recently added bibliographic records that match the search criteria.
-Thus, a user can obtain a custom feed for a particular area of interest by entering keywords to search and/or selecting filters.
+Thus, a user can obtain a custom feed for a particular area of interest simply by entering keywords to search and/or selecting filters.
     * Feeds are provided in the [Atom syndication format][Atom].
-    * Basic metadata is provided directly in the feeds, using unqualified [Dublin Core][Dublin_Core] tags.
+    * Basic metadata is provided directly in the feeds, using both Atom and unqualified [Dublin Core][Dublin_Core] elements.
 * Sitemap: an [XML Sitemap][XML_Sitemap] is automatically generated, and you may use it to help search engines discover your bibliographic records.
 * Exporting: users may export individual records as well as complete